This is a photo of Frieren: beyond journey's end, Billie Eilish, and

 stylized expression of the rapper character.

 This is my rap style for Anime Hop.
-It’s not about following the rules of “real rap.”
-Just to be free.
+It’s not about following the rules

 At first, Cowboy BeRap was gonna sound like big bandjazz.